Wantagh State Parkway: Route, Exits & Jones Beach Access

 Aerial view of the Wantagh State Parkway approaching its southern terminus at Jones Beach State Park.
-The iconic brick water tower, often called the “Jones Beach Pencil,” rises beside the roadway as the parkway delivers drivers directly to Ocean Parkway and Bay Parkway along the Atlantic shoreline.
+The iconic brick water tower, often called the “Jones Beach Pencil,” rises beside the roadway as the parkway leads drivers toward Ocean Parkway and Bay Parkway along the barrier island.
 File photo: ECL Media LLC, licensed.

-The Wantagh State Parkway (WSP) is a 13-mile parkway in Nassau County that runs from Northern State Parkway in Westbury south to Jones Beach State Park, where it connects with the Ocean and Bay Parkways.
-Built in the 1920s–30s under Robert Moses, it was designed to provide a scenic, automobile-only approach from central Nassau to the beaches of Jones Beach.
+The Wantagh State Parkway (WSP) is a roughly 13-mile north-south parkway in Nassau County.
+It runs from the Northern State Parkway in the Westbury area south to Jones Beach State Park, where it connects with Ocean Parkway and Bay Parkway.
+Built during the Robert Moses parkway era, it was designed as a scenic, limited-access route from central Nassau to the South Shore beaches.

 Route and Features